-initialize(trainer) '''
+Initializes up the trainer state. '''

 This method is called before entering the training loop.
 An extension that modifies the state of Trainer can override this method to initialize it.

 When the trainer has been restored from a snapshot, this method has to recover an appropriate part of the state of the trainer.